 To work more closely with a community partner or local employer, complete a Service-Learning Internship for academic credit.
 These courses allow you to pursue an internship with a community partner, while engaging in structured reflection connected to your major.

 SL Internship Opportunities

-Several departments offer SL internship courses, including Sociology, RSENR, and HDFS.
-Beginning in Fall ’15, SL internships will also be offered in the College of Arts & Sciences (contact Dana Christiansen for more information).
+Several departments offer SL internship courses, including Sociology, RSENR, and Human Development & family Studies.
+Beginning in Fall ’15, SL internships will also be offered in the College of Arts & Sciences; contact Dana Christiansen for more information.

 If your department does not offer a service-learning internship, you can take EDSS 239: Service-Learning Internship for variable credit, offered in the spring, fall and summer.

 If you’re interested in Vermont-based placements, consider becoming a Vermont Research Intern with the Center for Research on Vermont.